Combat engineer: Combat arms formations

 Combat engineer battalions are usually a part of a brigade combat team.
 During the War in Afghanistan and the 2003–2011 Iraq War, the U.S. Army tasked its combat engineers with route clearance missions designed to counter rising threats of improvised explosive devices (IEDs).
 To increase the effectiveness of these units, EOD and mechanic teams were typically embedded with the combat engineer platoon.
 Due to rising IED threats, the U.S. Army sends some combat engineers to complete Explosive Ordnance Clearance Agent training.

 Special operations units

 Individual combat engineers are often assigned as a component of both covert and overt direct action special operations teams.
 For example, the active duty US Army Special Forces and its two reserve components, the 19th SFG and 20th SFG of the US Army National Guard, employ combat engineer sergeants designated by MOS 18C.
 A Green Berets Operational Detachment Alpha, more commonly known as an "A-Team", typically consists of 12 men, two of whom are combat engineer sergeants.

+Another example is the Israeli Yahalom unit, which is a special operations engineering unit that possess sabotage, explosives demolition and tunnel warfare capabilities.